e10e3/devops/report/report.typ

 `database-layer` is the name of the container running the database.
 In a network, Docker automatically fills in the hostnames.

-Running the application a container from it and supplying the appropriate variables looks now like:
+Running a container with the application and supplying the appropriate variables looks now like:

 ```sh